GokuSSGodd/Web-Database-Midterm-Website/README.md

 ## Overview

-This project delivers a **responsive personal website** designed for **Albert Einstein**, developed as part of a full-stack web development engagement.
+This project delivers a **responsive personal website** designed for **Albert Einstein**, developed as part of a midterm for web database application development course.
 The goal was to interpret client requirements, design an elegant and scalable interface, and build a professional, grid-based website that showcases Einstein’s biography, notable works, and publications while maintaining readability and responsiveness across devices.

 The final deliverable includes a **functional static website**, a **wireframe prototype**, and deployment to **Netlify** for public accessibility.